 The Great Greenland Roundtrip

 The great Greenland round trip!
-Explore Greenland from the South to Disko bay.
+Explore Greenland from the South to Disko Bay.
 Visit small settlements and Nuuk, the capital of Greenland.
-Sail with the coastal ship and enjoy a unique stay in Glacier Lodge Eqi.
+Sail with the coastal ship and enjoy a unique stays at Glacier Lodge Eqi and Ilimanaq Lodge.

 From